djsoftware1/runai/README.md

 * {$time} Replace with current time (UTC) in task string
 * {$datetime} Replace with current date and time (UTC) in task string (YYYY-MM-DD HH-MM-SS)

-## Forcing use of GPT3 or GPT4 etc.:
+## To try force use of GPT3 or GPT4, or other preferred model:

-Provided your OAI_CONFIG_LIST is set up correctly with GPT3 and GPT4 you can use:
+OpenAI/AutoGen tasks: Provided your OAI_CONFIG_LIST is set up correctly with GPT3 and GPT4 you can use these command-line parameters to select gpt-3 and gpt-4:

 ```
 # runai --gpt3
 # runai --gpt4

+Other options for selecting your preferred model:

+runai -m "MODEL" OR: runai --model "MODEL"
+runai --o1-mini
+runai --o1-preview
 ```